CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents

 problem illustration

-• Should I spend $8,000 on LiDAR sensors with classical planning, or $400 on RGB-D cameras with a learning-based approach?
+• Do I invest $3,000 in LiDAR for a classical Nav2 pipeline, or $400 in RGB-D for a learning-based approach?

 economic model